One of the big reasons we decided to move to Arizona is that we’d finally be close enough to drive to Las Vegas.

 Las Vegas Natural History Museum

 This is another one we went to a lot when I was growing up – it’s not huge, but it’s inexpensive and has lots of cool animals.
-Also, indoors which is what really counts in July and August in Las Vegas.
+I took my girls there last time we visited Las Vegas and they were OBSESSED.
+Also, it’s indoors which is what really counts in July and August in Las Vegas.

 The High Roller